Hydrant & Main Line Flushing Info

 The Northwestern Water and Sewer District maintains a fire hydrant flushing program for approximately 3,800 fire hydrants that are part of the distribution system.
 Annually, the program consists of opening fire hydrants for maintenance and water quality reasons.
 The District maintains records of the program including which hydrants are flushed and report any deficiencies and issue work orders if additional maintenance is required (See Appendix A below).

-CLICK HERE FOR 2018 Hydrant Flushing Progress Map
+CLICK HERE to see updated Hydrant Flushing Progress Map

 (Red indicates flushed hydrants, green indicates work yet to be complete)